Design Inspiration 1

 Start with a neutral base – perhaps a grey sofa or beige walls.
 Then, scatter wine red throw pillows, a luxurious blanket draped over an armchair, or a few carefully chosen decorative vases.
 A large area rug with subtle wine red patterns can tie everything together.
 Artwork featuring hints of the color will also contribute to a cohesive scheme.

 Embrace the full spectrum of wine red by layering various shades within the same room.
 This creates incredible depth and a sense of enveloping warmth.
-It might seem odd at first, but using different tones of the same color prevents flatness and adds a sophisticated, curated feel.
-The truth is, a single color can have endless variations.
+It might seem odd at first, but using different tones of the same color prevents flatness and adds a sophisticated, curated feel. a single color can have endless variations.

 Combine a deep merlot sofa with lighter burgundy curtains.
 Introduce throw pillows in a brighter ruby red and perhaps a rug with subtle patterns in a darker bordeaux.
 Varying textures, such as matte walls with glossy accessories, will enhance the monochromatic effect.
 Dark wood furniture complements this scheme beautifully.